MetaphorData/connectors/metaphor/monday/README.md

 # Monday Connector

 This connector extracts documents from [Monday.com](https://monday.com/) boards.
-It requires an appropriately configured API key that can access the configured boards.
+It requires an appropriately configured API key.

 ## Setup

 A service account's or personal account's API key is required for this connector.
 Follow [these instructions](https://support.monday.com/hc/en-us/articles/360005144659-Does-monday-com-have-an-API) to create and retrieve the key.

 Ensure that the service acccount whose API key is being used has the appropriate access to the boards that you want to extract documents from.
+This connector will discover and retrieve items from boards its associated API key has access to.

 Additionally, this connector requires [Azure OpenAI services](https://azure.microsoft.com/en-us/products/ai-services/openai-service) to generate embedding vectors for documents.